|Vietnam||Tiếng Việt English|

 CAR T-Cell Therapy: How does it work in treating cancer?

-Chimeric Antigen Receptor (CAR) T-cell Therapy is a cutting-edge treatment that is bringing hope to many patients with Acute Lymphoblastic Leukemia and Diffuse Large B-cell Lymphoma (DLBCL).
+Chimeric Antigen Receptor (CAR) T-cell Therapy is a cutting-edge treatment that is bringing hope to many patients with Acute Lymphoblastic Leukemia (ALL) and Diffuse Large B-cell Lymphoma (DLBCL).
 We break down how it works and what the cancer treatment journey looks like for patients receiving treatment.

 (Step 1) Screening and collection of T-cells